markcrosbie/lejos_projects/README.md

 ### leJOS WebCam fun

+* OpenCVTesting - code to grab images from a webcam, detect faces in the images and then stream that back to a web connection
 * SurveillanceCam - Surveillance Camera demo code that uses the leJOS webcam support to capture a frame and overlay the current date/time and battery voltage level, and then save to Dropbox
 * CameraTest - simple example of capturing video from a webcam in leJOS and drawing it on the LCD screen on the EV3
 * DisplayStreamingVideo - code from the leJOS tutorials to display a streaming video stream from the webcam on the EV3 in a Java application window